Klingebeil/homepage/wiki/Better Work/08-feedback.md

 ---
 layout: wikicrumb
-title: "Tips for Critique & Feedback"
+title: "Tipps for Critique & Feedback"
 first-commit: 2022-07-28
 last-updated: 2022-12-05
 ---

-# Tips for Critique & Feedback
+# Tipps for Critique & Feedback

 A collection of notes for quick reference.